SGpp/DisCoTec/distributedcombigrid/examples/gene_distributed_third_level/README.md

 Running the third-level gene example:
 -------------------------------------

 Under `distributedcombigrid/examples/gene_distributed_third_level`  you can find a third-level combination example with a Gene task.
 The following instructions explain how to run the example.

-Prerequisites are that compilation of distributedcombigrid and the third-level manager was successful.
+Prerequisites are that the compilation of distributedcombigrid, the third-level manager and the example (requires CombiDataType to be complex which can be set in `distributedcombigrid/src/sgpp/distributedcombigrid/utils/Config.hpp`) was successful.

 1. The setup of the example depends on the `gene_python_interface`.
 If there is no corresponding folder under `combi/` ask someone who has access and copy it